 Downsides of this method: Wiping each leaf can cause trauma to your plant, so this is my least favorite method.
 It’s also impossible to get the undersides of your plant’s leaves clean and this method is time-consuming.
 Finally, I find it cumbersome and messy, since the dirty spray water will drip down around your plant.
 You may want to put a towel beneath your plant to protect your floor.

-Take a look at your fiddle leaf fig plant’s leaves to see if it has gotten dusty or dirty over time.
-If it has, the spring is the perfect time to clean your plant so it can breathe easy and grow tall during the rest of the year!
-The size of your plant and access to the outdoors will affect the best method of cleaning for your fiddle leaf fig.
+Take a look at your fiddle leaf fig plant’s leaves to see if they have gotten dusty or dirty over time.
+If they have, the spring is the perfect time to clean your plant so it can breathe easy and grow tall during the rest of the year!
+The size of your plant and access to the outdoors will determine the best method of cleaning your fiddle leaf fig.

 Grab the Essentials for Your Fiddle Leaf Fig:

 - Premium Fiddle Leaf Fig Potting Soil

 - Moisture meter to always know when your plant is thirsty.

 - To learn more, sign up for our free Fiddle Leaf Fig Care 101 Webinar or enroll in our free Fiddle Leaf Fig Course for advanced fiddle leaf fig care.